sushantbajra/reveal_password/README.md

 If the extension is valid, it'll be loaded up and active right away!
 If it's invalid, an error message will be displayed at the top of the page.
 Correct the error, and try again.

-###if you want to use .crx file
-open the file with chrome, that all